mstksg/inCode/copy/entries/backprop-intro.md

 and dot products), we needed to somehow lift those operations into *backprop*-land, to work with `BVar`s.

-This isn't something that normal users should be expected to do -- ideally, this would be done by library maintainers and authors, so that users can use their types and operations with *backprop*.
+This isn't something that end-users of the library should be expected to do -- ideally, this would be done by library maintainers and authors, so that users can use their types and operations with *backprop*.
 However, writing them is not magical -- it just requires providing the result and the gradient with respect to a final total derivative.
 For example, let's look at the implementation of the lifted `<.>`:

 ```haskell
 import qualified Numeric.LinearAlgebra.Static as H